-This section explains how to restore the factory default configuration settings, changing the router's administration password back to password.
+This section explains how to restore the factory default configuration settings that reset the router's user name to admin, the password to password, and the IP address to 192.168.1.1.

+Warning: These procedures erase all current configuration settings.

 You can erase the current configuration and restore factory defaults in two ways:

-- Use the Erase function of the router (see "Erasing the Configuration" on page 6-8). - Use the restore factory settings button on the rear panel of the router.
+- Use the Erase function of the router.
+To use the Erase function, see "Erasing the Configuration" on page 6-8. - Use the restore factory settings button on the rear panel of the router.
 Use this method for cases when the administration password or IP address is not known.